Pandemic swells Medicaid enrollment to record 80 million people

 However, the funding hike required states to not remove anyone from the program during the public health emergency unless they die or move out of state.

 The increase in federal contributions does not apply to enrollees covered by the ACA Medicaid expansion.
-The federal government already pays for at least 90% of their expenses.
+The federal government already pays for at least 90 percent of their expenses.

 Among the big winners from the enlarged Medicaid rolls are private health plans, which most states use to cover their enrollees.
 Health plans such as those run by managed-care titans UnitedHealthcare, Molina Healthcare and Centene Corp. receive a payment from states each month based on enrollment.
 That means these insurers can profit if they control costs, but they lose money if expenses to treat enrollees are too high.